The covid 19 Pandemic and changes to the counselling service

-In response to coronavirus (COVID-19) pandemic I’m now providing a counselling and support service online using Skype, FaceTime, WhatsApp and Zoom.
+Online counselling will always available for everyone using Skype, FaceTime, WhatsApp, Teams and Zoom.
 Please contact me for further details.

 Hopefully this web site will give you enough information to help you decide whether or not counselling is right for you.
 If you need to know anything more, please don’t hesitate to get in touch either by email or by telephone 07976 281187.